 NatureBank is a unique drug discovery platform based on natural product extracts and fractions that have been derived from Australian plants, fungi and marine invertebrates.

-These samples have been processed into two libraries (a 10,000 natural product extract library and a 50,000 natural product fraction library), which are ready for high-throughput screening against any disease.
+These samples have been processed into two libraries (an 18,000 natural product extract library and a 90,000 natural product fraction library), which are ready for high-throughput screening against any disease.
 NatureBank also holds more than 30,000 archived biota samples.